-Established in 2022, the Pacific Alliance for Low-income Inclusion in Statistics and Data Science (PALiISaDS) aims to increase STEM degree completion of low-income, high-achieving undergraduates with demonstrated financial need.
-PALiISaDS features seven public universities located along the western coast of the United States ("the Alliance").
-Funded by the National Science Foundation, PALiISaDS offers a cohort-based bridge program for statistics and/or data science majors through their last two years of undergraduate study and first year of graduate school.
-PALiISaDS scholars receive need-based scholarships of up to $10,000 per year, as well as academic and career support.
-Students enter the program in their penultimate year of undergraduate studies (either as rising juniors or transfer students) and are eligible to receive a third year of funding when continuing on to eligible graduate programs within the Alliance.
+Established in 2022, the Pacific Alliance for Low-income Inclusion in Statistics and Data Science (PALiISaDS) aims to increase STEM degree completion of low-income, high-achieving undergraduates.
+The alliance is composed of seven public universities located along the western coast of the United States.
+Funded by the National Science Foundation, PALiISaDS offers a cohort-based bridge program for statistics and/or data science (SDS) majors through their last two years of undergraduate study and first year of graduate school.
+Scholars receive need-based scholarships of up to $10,000 per year, academic and career support, and are introduced to a number of relevant topics and SDS professionals through monthly events.
 The support provided by PALiISaDS helps to bridge undergraduate and graduate programs in statistics and data science and includes an array of community-building activities, faculty and graduate student mentoring, help with grad school applications, and much more.

 University of Washington

 The University of Washington Center for Evaluation & Research for STEM Equity (CERSE) will conduct research about how the PALiISaDS program supports students on their educational and professional pathways in statistics and data science, particularly concerning community assets and supports students bring into their programs and access during their studies.
 The research is led by Dr. Erin Carll at UW.
 CERSE focuses on conducting high quality research and program evaluation to improve equity and broaden representation in STEM fields, with special attention to higher education.